dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1663: Heritage appreciation fosters cultural understanding.
+### T1663: National pride is about celebrating unique heritage.

 |Support|
 |---|